exoplatform/exo-documentation/docs/Manage-Documents.rst

 |destination_selected|

--  If the user cancels a destination folder for a file, the default destination will be the choice done for all files
+-  If you cancel a destination folder for a file, the default destination will be applied to all files
 -  If the user cancels the selected destination folder for all files, files will be stored in the default folder i.e.
    ``Activity Stream Documents`` if no selected destination for them.